dhartung/python-glove-loader/Readme.md

 # Python Glove Loader

-A simple loader for glove embeddings that supports a memory saving file read and a preprocessing for twitter data.
+A simple loader for glove embeddings that supports a memory saving embedding store and preprocessing for twitter data.

 Look at the following example to see how it works: